gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

 Lots of code here.
-If you've ever dabbled with scrolling events in the browser, this polling idea is generally recommended so that you're not firing events on each scroll update.
+If you’ve ever dabbled with scrolling events in the browser, this polling idea is generally recommended so that you’re not firing events on each scroll update.
 We can also pause the polling, which stops the loop, and thereby prevents unnecessary work.
 But the main point of the code is that `pollStatus()` function.

 On each frame we get the gamepad, if one is there.
-And remember, no gamepad exists until it's plugged in and a button is pressed.
+And remember, no gamepad exists until it’s plugged in and a button is pressed.
 We also only care about one gamepad, which means we can grab the first element (\[0\]) of the `webkitGetGamepads()` function.
 If we find a gamepad, then check the timestamp to see whether anything has changed since the last update.
 Otherwise, do nothing.
 If something has changed, then we update the timestamp and update the `key[]` array which controls Link.

 Updating the keys is pretty simple: